ResearchComputing/Documentation/docs/software/python.md

 ```

-Keep in mind that doing this means conda is not automatically sourced by your `~/.bashrc` so you will have to manually source the base conda environment with `module load anaconda` to activate the base environment.
+Keep in mind that doing this means Conda is not automatically sourced by your `~/.bashrc` so you will have to manually source the base Conda environment with `module load anaconda` to activate the base environment.